“They read from the book, from the Law of God, clearly, and they gave the sense, so that the people understood the reading.”

 - Understanding that results in changed behavior.

 That day in front of the Water Gate, all of these markers were in place.
-I pray that is true in our churches.
+I pray that is true in my church this Sunday morning.